 I was obsessed with the fashion of Gossip Girl when I was in sixth grade.
 I never even watched the show or read the books, I just loved how they were able to make school uniforms look cool and fashion forward.
 I used to Google images of Gossip Girl outfits, screenshot them on my iPod Touch, and then try to create outfits that replicated what Blair Waldorf and Selina Van der Woodsen would wear on the show.

 And it amazes me how a lot of those outfits still look really good in 2019!
 For a show that premiered back in 2007, a good deal of the styling still looks modern.
 Sure, some of the outfits are pretty dated (all of those loose neckties and newsboy caps are definitely very 2007), but I feel like the majority of it is still wearable today.

 This outfit reminded me a lot of some of my attempts at recreating Gossip Girl outfits back in middle school.
 Honestly, this is probably a better recreation than any of my middle school attempts.

 Alternatively, I also feel like this outfit could lean rather flight attendant-ish.
 I feel like that’s often the case with neck scarves though.
 The flight attendant community has really taken ownership of the neck scarf look; I think it’s time the rest of us reclaim it.
 It’s not fair that they have a monopoly on it.

-Thanks for reading, and I’ll see you in the next one with more updates on my life here at Notre Dame.
-Don’t forget to check me out on Pinterest, Instagram, Facebook, Twitter, and Tumblr!
+That’s about it for today.
+Thanks for reading, and I’ll see you in the next one with more updates on my life this semester in Washington, DC.
+Don’t forget to check me out on Pinterest, Instagram, Facebook, Bloglovin, Twitter, and Tumblr!
 For business inquiries, shoot me an email at firstname.lastname@example.org!